This printable winter bingo is the perfect way to have fun on a cold winter day!

 If your children are old enough, you could also use mini marshmallows (and then make hot chocolate after the game!) or other small candies.
 For extra fine motor practice, have your kids place pompoms on their cards with tongs.

 Printable winter bingo cards

 First, some important housekeeping: these bingo boards are for personal and classroom use.
 Please do not redistribute the digital files or printed copies to others (except for use with your own kids, classroom, scout troop, etc.).
 Instead, just send your friends and coworkers to this page so they can download their own copies!

 To play, cut the call sheet into pieces and place them in a bowl or have an adult call them off randomly.
 You can also print an extra board and cut it up to make tiles to draw.

-We have two different sets of winter picture bingo boards: a set of 20 unique boards for one very low price and a set of 4 boards completely free.
-Combine them for 24 unique bingo boards!
+We have two different sets of winter picture bingo boards: a set of 24 unique boards for one very low price and a set of 4 boards completely free.

 This set of printables is perfect for classrooms, scout groups, homeschool groups, etc. If you’re looking for the smaller free set, just scroll a tiny bit more.

 Next we have a set of four free printable winter bingo boards.
 These boards are available for free, no email address required.

 If you enjoy free printables, I encourage you to become an Artisan Life member!
 I give away at least one premium printable for free each month to members.
 Join today (and get a free gift) using the form further down the post!